maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 ### Utility classes

-A class that has only a bunch of utility static methods should be named with a `Utils` suffix and should be abstract, e.g.
+A class that is only a collection of static utility methods must be named with a `Utils` suffix, must have a private default constructor, and must be abstract.
+Making the class abstract and providing a `private` _default_ constructor prevent anyone from instantiating it.
+For example:

 ```
 public abstract MyUtils {

+    private MyUtils() {
+        /* prevent instantiation */
+    }

     // static utility methods
 }
 ```

-Making the method abstract prevents anyone from instantiating it and replace the _private_ constructor.

 ### Field and method references

 A field of a class should *always* be referenced using `this`.
-A method of class should, on the contrary, never be prefixed by `this`.
+A method of class, however, should never be referenced using `this`.

 ## Javadoc

 ### Javadoc formatting

-The following template summarizes a typical use for the javadoc of a method
+The following template summarizes a typical use for the Javadoc of a method.

 ```
 /**
  * Parse the specified {@link Element} and register the resulting
  * {@link BeanDefinition BeanDefinition(s)}.
  * <p>Implementations must return the primary {@link BeanDefinition} that results
- * from the parse if they will ever be used in a nested fashion (for example as
+ * from the parsing if they will ever be used in a nested fashion (for example as
  * an inner tag in a {@code <property/>} tag).
 Implementations may return
  * {@code null} if they will <strong>not</strong> be used in a nested fashion.
  * @param element the element that is to be parsed into one or more {@link BeanDefinition BeanDefinitions}